wangjess/Funny-Quote-Generator/README.md

 1. Add retweet functionality.

 # Suggestions?
 For some more funny quotes?
+Or anything else?
 Please leave a comment!